MSCA-LIKE/OpenScienceTrainingCourse/00_handbook/readme.md

 4. Acknowledge the original authors as per the license terms.

 ### I found a mistake!
 You are not the first!
 Please [raise an issue](https://github.com/LIKE-ITN/OpenScienceTrainingCourse/issues).
+Thank you!

 ### I want to make a suggestion!
 Thank you!
 Please [raise an issue](https://github.com/LIKE-ITN/OpenScienceTrainingCourse/issues).